-The seven taught modules are assessed through a mixture of examinations and coursework.
-The taught element of the programme is complemented by a substantial piece of independent work in the shape of a financial reporting project.
+You will be assessed through a mixture of examinations and coursework.
+The taught element of the course is then complemented by a substantial piece of research leading to the completion of a financial reporting project.

-Students will acquire skills in the following areas: giving presentations; team working; report writing; negotiation and IT skills.
-Modules taught on this MSc will enable you to develop a wide range of technical and transferable skills and knowledge highly relevant to a wide range of graduate careers where analytical, decision-making, problem-solving and planning are required.
+You will develop your skills in presenting; teamwork; report writing; negotiation and IT skills.
+Modules taught on this MSc will enable you to develop a wide range of technical skills and knowledge highly relevant to a wide range of graduate careers where analytical, decision-making, problem-solving and planning are required.
 These include:

 - Evaluating and reporting on organisations’ financial performance

 - Measuring costs, financial planning, forecasting and decision-making